Mirror TV

 What makes this mirror superior to your other mirrors?

-The dielectric mirror is specifically designed to give you maximum brightness and full HD quality.
+The Dielectric mirror is specifically designed to give you maximum brightness and full HD quality.
 Our other mirrors are designed for use in the bathroom, so they are much more reflective and less transparent.

 What thicknesses are available?